logo

 Freshwater Point

-Mark Francis Foster was the son of Kevin Francis Foster, plumber and Elaine Mary Meade, married in 1957.
-Historically the family name was Fostineo.
+Mark Francis Foster was the son of Kevin Francis Foster and Elaine Mary Meade, married in 1957.Historically the family name was Fostineo.
 Like many families they anglicised their name in Australia.
-Mark was born on 16 March 1959.
+Kevin was the vice principal William Angliss Institute of Technical and Further Education.
+Mark was born on 16 March 1959 in Melbourne.
 Electoral rolls indicate Mark remained in school and was still registered as a student at the age of 21 years.

-Geoff, nick named Boondie, was born in South Australia with the official name Geoffrey Ross Schultz on 15 March 1954.
-He changed his name to Stewart.
-Geoff married in 1981.
-He had six years of experience at the age of 30 years.
+Geoff, nick named Boondie, was born in South Australia with the official name Geoffrey Ross Schulz on 15 March 1954.He changed his name to Stewart.
+Geoff married in 1981.He had six years of experience at the age of 30 years.

-Pam E was a 9.8 metre bondwood cray boat working approximately 50 kms south of Dongara, off Little Freshwater.
-It was a popular area for catching “the whites” [migratory rock lobster].
+Pam E G331 was a 9.8 metre bond wood cray boat working approximately 50 kms south of Dongara, off Little Freshwater.
+It was a popular area for catching “the whites” [migratory rock lobster].The boat had passed its survey in October just before the season began and was deemed to be a seaworthy and safe vessel.

 Geoff was thrown across the cab and tipped into the water.
 He did not get a chance to make a distress call on the radio.
 Mark was thrown unceremoniously off the deck.
-Pam E sank quickly.
-In 15 minutes, she was out of sight.

 It was hard to keep holding their breath for the waves, and some waves took a while to roll over, meaning they had to hold their breath for a long time.
 The water was cold, and the chill effect was more powerful, the longer the men were in the water.
 Their energy was draining away.